 apt-mark

-The apt-mark command is one of the most frequently used commands in Linux/Unix-like operating systems. apt-mark The apt-mark command is used to mark packages as manually or automatically installed and to manipulate the dpkg selections, such as hold, unhold, install, or remove.
+The apt-mark command is one of the most frequently used commands in Linux/Unix-like operating systems. apt-mark Sample fallback description for apt-mark

 Quick Reference